neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-01-spain-registry-requirements.md

 category: spain
 comments: true
 ---
-# Non-profit/For-profit Company REgistry Requirements
+# Non-profit/For-profit Company Registry Requirements

 ## Non-Profits

 Spain has three common types of non-profit entities: associations, foundations, and cooperatives.
 Please note that Catalonia, Basque County, Valencia, and other autonomous zones may have their own legal framework.

 ### Associations
 Associations are the simplest and most flexible entity type.
-Any three people (or legal persons) can *“make a written agreement in which they undertake to contribute their knowledge, experience, resources and services to the attainment of the objective of the association, as well as approve the Articles of Association governing its administration.”* This document can be made public or kept private.
+Any three people (or legal persons) can:
+>“make a written agreement in which they undertake to contribute their knowledge, experience, resources and services to the attainment of the objective of the association, as well as approve the Articles of Association governing its administration.”*
+This document can be made public or kept private.

 To declare a new association, founders must submit:
 - Association formation minutes (“Minutes”) *(notarized)*
   - Names, nationalities of the founders of the association (whether natural or legal persons)